-Optimization is key to ensuring that you're leveraging PPC and that campaigns deliver the best possible results.
+Optimization is critical to ensuring you're leveraging PPC and campaigns deliver the best possible results.
 Here are some strategies to consider:

 Also known as dayparting, ad scheduling allows you to specify certain hours or days of the week when your ads will be shown.
-This can be especially useful if you know your target audience is more likely to see and click on your ads during certain times.
+This can be especially useful if you know your target audience is likelier to see and click on your ads during certain times.

-With device targeting, you can choose to show your ads on specific devices, such as desktops, laptops, tablets, or smartphones.
+With device targeting, you can show your ads on devices like desktops, laptops, tablets, or smartphones.
 If you know that your target audience primarily uses a particular device, this strategy can help you maximize your ad visibility.

 Location and Language Targeting:

-Location targeting allows you to show your ads to users in specific geographic locations.
-Language targeting ensures your text ads are shown to users who speak a particular language.
+Location targeting allows you to show your ads to users in specific locations essential for local PPC ads.
+Language targeting ensures that your text ads are shown to users of a particular language.

 Ad extensions enhance your ads by providing additional information or links.
 They can improve your ad's visibility and click-through rate (CTR).